VeryGoodOpenSource/flame_behaviors/README.md

 does not, however, do any real collision detection.
 That is done by the `PropagatingCollisionBehavior`.

-It does this by registering a hitbox on the parent entity and when that hitbox has a collision the `PropagatingCollisionBehavior` checks if the component that the parent entity is colliding with is of a any interested for any of the `CollisionBehavior` on the parent entity.
+It does this by registering a hitbox on the parent entity.
+When that hitbox has a collision, the `PropagatingCollisionBehavior` checks if the component that the parent entity is colliding with contains the target entity type specified in `CollisionBehavior`.

 This comes with two benefits, the first and most important one is performance.
 By only registering collision callbacks on the entities themselves, the collision detection system does not have to